 Sunday 13th October: Villa Joju Bali & Parklife Bali

 A slow and easy morning enjoying the villa.
 We then ordered a Bluebird Taxi via the app and drove to Parklife for a play.
 Such a fun spot for all ages, they have undercover slides, jumping pillow, toddler play area, cafe plus an AC dining area.
+It cost 150,000rp/child over 1 year old that also allows entry for 2 adults for free.
+They had monthly packages too and the price allows entry for the whole day.
 Well worth getting a taxi to Parklife and we just let the girls at the front desk know when we needed them to order another taxi to get back to the villa.

 Once we got back to the villa we walked the short distance to Pomelo Restaurant for lunch.
 A gorgeous spot with a pool for the kids to cool off in.
 Food was yummy and service was good.